Lilias Armstrong: Kikuyu

 Armstrong's book provided the first in-depth description of tone in any East African Bantu language.
 Throughout the book, Armstrong represented tone with a pictorial system; a benefit of this method was that she did not need to have a tonemic analysis.
 A sequence of dashes at varying heights and angles accompanied each word or sentence throughout the book.
 Armstrong's description of Kikuyu tone involved grouping stems into tone classes; each tone class was defined in terms of its tonal allomorphy depending on surrounding context.
 Subclasses were based on properties like length or structure of the stem.
 Armstrong discussed five tone classes for verbs, named Tonal Class I–V, and a small group of verbs which do not belong to any of those five classes, seven tone classes for nouns, each named after a word in that class, e.g., the /moondo/ Tonal Class (mũndũ "person"), and three tone classes for adjectives, each named after a stem in that class, e.g., the ' Tonal Class (ega "good").

 American Canadian linguist William J. Samarin noted Armstrong conflated tone and intonation for the most part; he claimed this led to "exaggerated complexities" in her description, particularly with respect to the final intonational fall in interrogatives.
 When Armstrong wrote her manuscript, analysis of tone was a nascent field and the complex relationship between phonemic tonemes and phonetic pitch led phoneticians to analyze languages as having large numbers of tones.
 In 1952, SOAS linguist Lyndon Harries was able to take Armstrong's data and analyze Kikuyu tone as only having two underlying tone levels.
 American linguist Mary Louise Pratt also re-analyzed Armstrong's Kikuyu data as only having two levels.
 Pratt also noted Armstrong did not distinguish allophonically long vowels from vowels which are phonemically long.
 University of Nairobi linguist Kevin C. Ford wrote that if Armstrong had not died before completing this book "there is no doubt she could have expanded her range of data and probably presented some rigorous analysis, which is sadly lacking in the published work".
 The South African linguist Clement Doke considered Armstrong's book to be "a model of meticulous investigation and recording", writing in 1945 that it should "serve as a model" for subsequent work on tone in Bantu languages, and the American phonologist Nick Clements described it in a 1984 paper as "an extremely valuable source of information due to the comprehensiveness of its coverage and accuracy of the author's phonetic observations".
+According to The Oxford Guide to the Bantu Languages, published in 2025, Armstrong's work on Kikuyu was "a significant contribution to [the] pioneering works [on Bantu phonetics]".